OPC UA – Open Platform Communications Unified Architecture

-When it comes to networking and standardization or cybersecurity – the requirements for industrial networks are increasing at an ever-faster pace.
-In this problematic area, the open, Ethernet-based OPC UA (Open Platform Communications – Unified Architecture) communication standard offers the best conditions for digitalization, independent of platform and manufacturer and with integrated security mechanisms.
-That’s why Siemens relies on OPC UA for vertical connectivity to the cloud as well as for communication between machines (M2M) – and it’s combining the advantages of OPC UA with those of PROFINET in Industrial Ethernet networks.
+When it comes to networking and standardization or cybersecurity – the requirements for industrial networks are increasing.
+Here, the Ethernet-based OPC UA (Open Platform Communications Unified Architecture) communication standard offers the best conditions for digitalization, independent of platform and manufacturer and with integrated security mechanisms.
+That’s why Siemens relies on OPC UA for vertical connectivity to the cloud as well as for communication between machines (M2M).
+For real-time communication at the field level, Siemens combines OPC UA with PROFINET – and does so in a common Industrial Ethernet network.

 In our Expert Talk you will quickly find out what OPC UA and OPC UA over TSN is really all about.

 Do you ask yourself, for example, which applications can be realized with OPC UA PubSub over TSN?

 Or which different approaches are being pursued by IIC and LNI4.0?